ShivKotak/HTML_Code/README.md

 🎓 College Projects – Mini projects and assignments from my BSc IT journey.

 A work-in-progress repo to sharpen my web development skills and document my learning.
 More pages, styles, and upgrades coming soon! 🚀

+This repo will grow with more pages, styles, and real-world UI experiments.
+Stay tuned!